spatie/vue-table-component/README.md

 - [Sebastian De Deyne](https://github.com/sebdedeyne)
 - [All Contributors](../../contributors)

+The Pagination component was inspired by [this lesson on Laracasts.com](https://laracasts.com/series/lets-build-a-forum-with-laravel/episodes/16).

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).